yumingjin0521/website/content/authors/admin/_index.md

 - Visitors
 ---

 Yuming Jin is a second-year Ph.D. student at Scripps Institution of Oceanography, University of Carlifornia San Diego working with [Prof. Ralph Keeling](https://rkeeling.scrippsprofiles.ucsd.edu/).
-He study the exchange of CO<sub>2</sub> and O<sub>2</sub> between four reservoirs: the biosphere (photosynthesis and respiration), the lithosphere (soil and fossil pool), the hydrosphere (surface and deep ocean), and the atmosphere, with the time scale from synoptic to interannual.
-The temporal variability of these exchanges are important for studying the global climate change.
+He studies the exchange of CO<sub>2</sub> and O<sub>2</sub> between four reservoirs: the biosphere (photosynthesis and respiration), the lithosphere (soil and fossil pool), the hydrosphere (surface and deep ocean), and the atmosphere, with the time scale from synoptic to interannual.
+The temporal variabilities of these exchanges are important for studying the global climate change.

 Yuming earned a B.S. degree in Environmental Sciences from Donghua University, with research on waste water remediation.